faranalytics/dialog/README.md

 An [example](https://github.com/faranalytics/dialog/tree/main/example) application is provided in the example subpackage.
 Interfaces are provided for each component of the VoIP application.

-A Dialog application is constructed by passing a `VoIP`, `STT`, `Agent`, and `TTS` implementation into a `Dialog` implementation.
-The `Dialog` connects the component interfaces that comprise the application.
+A Dialog application is constructed by passing a `VoIP`, `STT`, `Agent`, and `TTS` implementation into a `Dialog` implementation and calling its `start` method.
+The `start` method connects the component interfaces that comprise the application.

 Excerpted from `src/main.ts`.